29.3.8 Per Diem and lodging allowance

 If a supervisor provides written justification that compliance with the per-diem and lodging allowance is impractical or not preferable for a particular situation, and the Vice President for Financial Management approves, actual costs may be reimbursed based on actual expense receipts even if the set amount exceeded.

-- Such exceptions must be approved before travel.
+• Such exceptions must be approved in writing prior to travel.

 29.3.8.2.1 Approval for exceptional lodging expense by the budget holders